-I ask for your wedding day timeline to be returned to me one month before your wedding so I can review and make sure we have the time we need to achieve the photos you’d like.
-Once I’ve reviewed all the information I love to book in some time to chat through all the finer details, we can do this via phone/Skype/Facetime, just let me know when works for you both and we can get a date booked in.
+I ask for your wedding day timeline to be returned to me one month before your wedding so I can review it and make sure we have the time we need to achieve the photos you’d like.
+Once I’ve reviewed all the information I love to book some time to chat through all the finer details, we can do this via phone/Zoom/Facetime, just let me know when works for you both and we can get a date booked in.

 Where to start with your wedding timeline?

 When starting your wedding timeline it is easier to put the fixed times in first, for example, what time you are getting married.
 Once all of the fixed times are in place you can easily work out how you would like to fit everything else in.
 You’ll be amazed by the peace of mind you’ll get from creating a timeline.

 One of my favourite things to photograph on a wedding day is the bridal details, a lot of time goes into choosing the items and often they have sentimental meaning too.
 I see the details as an important part of your wedding story, so I like to spend my first 20-25 minutes photographing the dress, invitation, shoes, jewellery, perfume and other accessories that are important to you.
 Quick tip – I advise keeping all your details together so that when I arrive it is all ready for me to take photographs.
 More often than not when I arrive you’ll likely be busy with the start of hair/make-up so you don’t want to be rushing around trying to find everything.